 THE REVIEW:

-Visceral – that is what I thought to myself after watching this documentary hosted by Clint Eastwood.
-OK, I have to admit, upon first viewing, I was not expecting this type of documentary from the likes of Eastwood and Scorsese at all!
-Instead, I half expected Clint to walk in through a door and stick someone’s head in a vice, and torture them until they told him what they thought ‘the blues’ was all about.
+'Visceral'... that is what I thought to myself after watching this documentary hosted by Clint Eastwood.
+OK, I have to admit, upon first viewing, I was not expecting this type of documentary from the likes of Eastwood and Scorsese!
+Instead, I half expected Clint to walk in through a door and stick someone’s head in a vice, before torturing them until they told him what they thought ‘the blues’ was all about.

-Fair dues, this was most probably a jovial estimation on my behalf, but still, it could have been fun.
+Fair dues, this was most probably a jovial expectation on my behalf.
+But still, it could have been fun.

-Personally speaking though, I thought that ‘Piano Blues’ was a fairly good program all in all – as it told a story in a somewhat supple manner, as well as showcasing many musical talents in a very fractured way.
-OK, so sometimes a musician cannot seem to put his point across in a very clearly, and on top of that, the music does tend to overpower the overall through-line of the show also!
-But that is the blue ‘baby’ – and you have to love the blues to really love this show.
+Admittedly, sometimes a musician cannot put their point across very clearly, and yes, the music does tend to overpower the overall narrative!
+But that is the blue ‘baby’ – and you have to love the blues to really love this film.

-Some of my favourite things in 'Piano Blues' were: (1) When Ray and Clint singing ‘Bears to you’ – as they did in Clint’s 1980 film ‘Any Which Way But Loose’.
-(2) Anything Ray Charles say’s and does – he’s a legend.
-(3) The reference to Clint’s 1982 film ‘Honkytonk Man’.
-(4) Some of the vintage clips really capture a slice of yesteryear – like the ones of Fat’s Domino, Nat King Cole, and Professor Longhair.
-(4) Dr. Johns matching mustard colored hat and shoes – plus whatever he said sounded nice even if I did not understand it.
+Some of my favourite things in 'Piano Blues' were: (1) Ray and Clint singing ‘Bears to you’ – as they did in Clint’s 1980 film, ‘Any Which Way But Loose’.
+(2) Anything Ray Charles says and does... as he’s a legend.
+(3) The reference to Clint’s 1982 film, ‘Honkytonk Man’.
+(4) Some of the vintage clips, as they really capture a slice of yesteryear – like the ones of Fats Domino, Nat King Cole, and Professor Longhair.
+(4) Dr. Johns' matching mustard colored hat and shoes.
+Whatever he said sounded nice as well, even though I did not understand it.
 (5) The duet with Dave Brubeck and Jay McShane – that was class.
-And (6) The relaxed style in which the documentary seems to evolve in – and not in a contrived way either.
+And (6) The relaxed style in which the documentary seemed to evolve... and not in a contrived way either.

 Overall, 'Piano Blues' is what I would call a specialist film of a sub-genre of music.
-It’s informative to a degree, but it expresses itself with the showing and not the telling.
-So if you like Clint, Ray, the blues, or music films in general – this is one to watch – one hundred percent.
+It’s informative to a degree, and it expresses itself with the showing and not the telling.
+So if you like Clint, Ray, the blues, or music films in general, this is one to watch... one hundred percent.

 THE RATING: B+